OttawaESS/client-ess-site/src/pages/events/upcoming-and-recurring.md

         - title: Industry Night
           description: Networking can be tough, but ESS tries to make it a little easier with our annual Industry Night!
 This night is your chance to connect with industry professionals and start thinking about your future career.
+          frequency: Once per semester

+        - title: STAGED
+          description: We all have hidden talents and can do more than basic calculus.
+STAGED is a chance for engineers to showcase these talents.
           frequency: Annual

+        - title: GOAT
+          description: Networking can be tough, but ESS tries to make it a little easier with our annual Industry Night!
+This night is your chance to connect with industry professionals and start thinking about your future career.
+          frequency: Once per semester

     # - type: image_section
     #   image: images/Frosh-Schedule.PNG